 No matter what holidays you celebrate, this season is a time for family, fun and food.
 Whether you’re on a specific diet or just trying to eat better, abstaining from eating certain foods or resisting overeating can be tough—especially when Mom keeps adding another helping to your plate.

-UNC REX registered dietitian Margaret Mangan offers three tips for how you can politely avoid falling to food pressure.
+UNC Health Rex registered dietitian Margaret Mangan offers three tips for how you can politely avoid falling to food pressure.

 1. Politely decline.